Fulfilling the Needs of our Communities

 For further information, please contact us at 781-338-7550.

 Healthy Families is funded by the Children’s Trust.
 The MA Home Visiting Initiative is funded by the Massachusetts Department of Public Health.
 Services are free to families that meet the eligibility guidelines with no income requirement.

 Programs for Aging Community Members

 Aging in Balance is a senior outreach program providing educational programs, blood pressure monitoring and ask-a-nurse clinics at low-income elder housing sites and community-based venues.
 We offer evidence-based educational programs on a variety of topics, based on the needs of our communities, such as sleep health, improving balance for fall prevention, meditation and heart health.

 For further information, please contact us at 781-338-7823.

-Lifeline provides 24/7 personal emergency response services to more than 3,400 subscribers.
-Lifeline will dispatch a neighbor, family member or emergency services based on each unique situation.
+Philips Lifeline provides 24/7 personal emergency response services to thousands of subscribers.
+These services are available to patients and community members.
 You can get help anytime with the press of a button.
-Specialty services such as fall detection, medication management and medicine lock boxes are available.
+Specialty services such as fall detection, medication management and medicine lockboxes are available.

-To learn more about Lifeline or to order a personal emergency response device, talk with your physician provider or call Philips Lifeline at:
+To learn more about Philips Lifeline or to order a personal emergency response device, talk with your physician provider or call Philips Lifeline at: